compact/angular-bootstrap-lightbox/README.md

 <script src="bower_components/angular-bootstrap-lightbox/dist/angular-bootstrap-lightbox.js"></script>
 ```

-Add the module as a dependency:
+The Angular module is named `bootstrapLightbox`.
+Add it as a dependency:

 ```js
 angular.module('app', ['bootstrapLightbox']);